St. Joseph's High School (St. Thomas, Ontario): History

 St. Joseph's continued to offer a co-curricular program in the era following the extension of full funding.
 While the school population in the classrooms grew beyond the capacity of the White St. school building, a dynasty emerged in girls' basketball.
 The St. Joe's senior girls were provincial champions in 1986, '87, '88, '91, '92, '93, and '95 and finalists in 1996 and '98.
 The senior boys' teams were provincial champions in 1994 and 1998 and finalists in 1995 and '96.

 The impact of full funding was realized on May 4, 1990, when the Ministry of Education announced the allocation of $7,036,000 to build Phase I of the New St. Joseph's Catholic High School.
 On February 4, 1994, the new school was opened to welcome five hundred students.
 The new school building provided students with an expanded academic and co-instructional program including Instrumental and Vocal Music, Drama, Physical Education and Fitness, Environmental Science and Technological Studies.
 The school was designed with a particular focus on environmental science and that continues to be an emphasis at the school to the present.
 With access to a sports field, St. Joseph's instituted a football program in 1997.
 Starting with a junior program in the first year and adding a senior in the second, the St. Joe's Rams have quickly become competitive in the local football conference and the football program has provided a focus for school spirit at the beginning of the school year.

 St. Joseph's continues to enjoy the support of the Elgin County community as reflected in the growing enrolment.
 In 2002, some 640 students were enrolled and nine portable classrooms have been added to the site over the past few years.
 Plans for a reorganization of the technology area have been proposed and have received support in principle from the London District Catholic School Board.
 However, in 2008, the student body population reached a nearly 900 students that daily try to fit themselves in the school built for 500 students.

 The Rams football team won the TVRAA South-East football championship five years in a row following a loss in the league finals in 2003.

+Past drama productions

+In recent years, St. Joseph's Catholic High school has premiered Broadway's The Cursed Child; High School edition in 2025, Clue in 2024, and Seussical in 2023.